This chapter examines the most fundamental element of the C language: the expression. Expressions

 Variables that are declared inside a function are called local variables.

-s.
-In some C literature, these variables are referred to as automatic variables.
+variables are referred to as automatic variables.

-• Local variables can be used only by statements that are inside the block in which the variables are declared.
+variables are declared.
 In other words, local variables are not known outside their own code block.

 The most common code block in which local variables are declared is the function.